proksee-project/ProkaML/README.md

 Reference library for microorganisms with different genome assembly metrics and statistics

 ## proksee-database generation
 The scripts for generating proksee database comprising genomic attributes of NCBI contig assemblies are in the directory `database_build`.
 The scripts run biopython API queries on the NCBI database and therefore require the user to provide an API key corresponding to their account.
-If you dont have an NCBI api key, create an account at https://www.ncbi.nlm.nih.gov/account/ using your email.
-Once you sign in, click on the top right corner on your email id.
-This will redirect you to a new page where you can find your api key.
-You will need to use this api key for most of the scripts within `database_build` directory.
+If you dont have an NCBI API key, visit the NCBI login [page](https://www.ncbi.nlm.nih.gov/account/) and create an account using your email.
+Once you sign in, click on the top right corner on your email ID.
+This will redirect you to a new page where you can find your API key.
+You will need to use this API key for most of the scripts within `database_build` directory.

 Step 1: Run `assemblydb_entrez_query.py` .
 Usage: `python assemblydb_entrez_query.py email api_key`.
 This runs Entrez API queries to scan for contig assemblies on the entire NCBI assembly database.
 Generates counts of species/organism names in a two column tab separated text file `species_counts_[Month]_[year].txt`